Rabbi Sholom Groesberg

 “Tawonga brings Jewish youngsters closer to the peoplehood by strengthening their sense of self-identity and group-identity.”

 How does it come to be that a man who never went to Jewish summer camp and never had children of his own decides to dedicate all his philanthropic energy and generosity to this most unique of American Jewish community innovations?
-In the case of Sanford (Sandy) Groesberg, of blessed memory, who passed last year at the age of 96 (just one month shy of his 97th birthday), you can read about it in Chapter 8 of his memoir, “Camp Tawonga vs. Camp Newman.”
+In the case of Sanford (Sandy) Groesberg, of blessed memory, who passed in 2016 at the age of 96 (just one month shy of his 97th birthday), you can read about it in Chapter 8 of his memoir, “Camp Tawonga vs. Camp Newman.”

 Spoiler alert–he leaves his estate to both us and our dear friends across town!